strehle/cmdline-openid-client/README.md

  # SAP IAS openid-commandline-client
-It is a CLI to generate OpenID TD Token from an OpenID Connect (OIDC) complaiant server, mainly created to test PKCE and Public Client support, like SAP IAS provides it.
+This project provides a command line interface (CLI) to generate OpenID (OIDC) Tokens from an OIDC complaiant server, mainly created to test new features like PKCE and Public Client support or Private Key JWT.
+Maily for IAS complaince tests.
 However any other OIDC provider can be used to get tokens.

 The execution will open a port on you localhost machine.
 Please ensure that this port is usable.
 In additon, you need to specify the redirect_uri in your OIDC server, e.g. http://localhost:8080/callback.
 If you set port 9002, expect redirect_uri http://localhost:9002/callback